+Social media for artists is a fickle thing.
 Instead of hoping for the day that your work gets shown in a gallery on the other side of the earth, you can reach an audience worldwide without ever leaving your hometown.

 But it’s not quite as easy as that, you don’t automatically have 50k followers the second you put a piece of your work on a social media site, and social media isn’t all this positive wonderland of influence and impact.
 I asked a few artists with smaller followings how they use social media as a tool for their art, and how it impacts on their work.